tinacms/tinacms-site/content/docs/fields/blocks.md

   ],
 }
 ```
 Think of the `block template` as similar to a [group-list](/docs/fields/group-list) definition.
-It gives a blueprint for any `block` of this `Content` type.
+It gives a blueprint for any `block` of its type.
 The blueprint tells the `block` how to render its data, what the default state should be, and it also provides form field definitions to Tina to make the data editable.

 Within a single `blocks field` definition, there may be many different types of `block templates`, and many instances of each type of `block`.